Xhelphin/FiftyShadesOfGreySkies/README.md

 Is the British weather not enough for you, or are you not in the UK?
 Well, experience it here.
 Have a look at one of 50 random grey skies.
 Enjoy.
 ## How does it work?
 Look at the code.
-Its all in `index.php`.
+Its all in `index.html`.
 ## Who made it?
 Me.
 ## Will you add more skies?